metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/asset-payment.md

 ## Mint Settings

-The NFT Payment guard contains the following Mint Settings:
+The Asset Payment guard contains the following Mint Settings:

-- **Destination**: The address of the wallet that will receive all NFTs.
-- **Mint**: The mint address of the NFT to pay with.
+- **Asset Adress**: The address of the Asset to pay with.
 This must be part of the required collection and must belong to the minter.
-- **Token Standard**: The token standard of the NFT used to pay.
+- **Collection Address**: The Address of the Collection that is used for payment.
-- **Token Account** (optional): You may optionally provide the token account linking the NFT with its owner explicitly.
-By default, the associated token account of the payer will be used.
-- **Rule Set** (optional): The Rule Set of the NFT used to pay, if we are paying using a Programmable NFT with a Rule Set.
+- **Destination**: The address of the wallet that will receive all Assets.

 Note that, if you’re planning on constructing instructions without the help of our SDKs, you will need to provide these Mint Settings and more as a combination of instruction arguments and remaining accounts.
-See the [Core Candy Guard’s program documentation](https://github.com/metaplex-foundation/mpl-core-candy-machine/tree/main/programs/candy-guard#nftpayment) for more details.
+See the [Core Candy Guard’s program documentation](https://github.com/metaplex-foundation/mpl-core-candy-machine/tree/main/programs/candy-guard#assetpayment) for more details.

-{% dialect-switcher title="Set up a Candy Machine using the NFT Payment Guard" %}
+{% dialect-switcher title="Set up a Candy Machine using the Asset Payment Guard" %}
 {% dialect title="JavaScript" id="js" %}
 {% totem %}